radwankakar/infrastructure/docs/adr/0003-terracognita.md

 * Dramatically reduces the amount of time spent transferring every resource by hand.
 * Reduces the number of mistakes/typos made during the move.
+* Generates a list of resources needed to port into terraform to refer back to.

 ### Negative Consequences